grafana/explore-traces/docs/sources/_index.md

 1. Refine your investigation by adding filters.
 1. Optional: Choose one of the attributes to group by or use **Search** to locate the service.
-1. Optional: Use the tabs underneath the metrics selection to provide insights into breakdowns, comparisons, latency, and other explorations.
+1. Optional: Use the tabs underneath the metrics selection to provide insights into breakdowns, latency, and other explorations.
 1. Select filters to hone in on the problem areas.
-Each filter that you select adds to the Filter statement at the top of the page.
+Each filter that you select adds to the **Filter** statement at the top of the page.
 You can select filters in the following ways:
     1. Select **Inspect**.
     1. Use the **Search** field.